wiremock/wiremock/docs-v2/_docs/request-matching.md

 #### Use placeholders

-The XMLUnit placeholders feature is supported in WireMock.
+The XMLUnit [Placeholders](https://github.com/xmlunit/user-guide/wiki/Placeholders) feature is supported in WireMock.
 For example, when comparing the XML documents, you can ignore some text nodes.

 Java: